CraigMarkwardt/emontx3-continuous/README.md

 The emontx3-continuous firmware has the following features.

-  * Continuously amples inputs at 19230 samples/second, or 3846
+  * Continuously samples inputs at 19230 samples/second, or 3846
     samples/second for each input channel
   * Intended to be used with "EmonESP" wifi transmitter
   * This sample rate is equivalent to 77 samples per 50 Hz AC waveform